BPDanek/bpdanek.github.io/README.md

+Starting a new development approach: build an MVP, and scale it up (as opposed to a big one later on).
 I like organized code, but mostly I hate implicit information (in this case duck typing). new attempt, this time with webpack instead of snowpack.